XAP processor

-This makes it useful for making fair comparisons between on-chip design styles.
+and FPGA.
+The XAP license agreement allows the use of XAP technology for developing products, incorporating it into manufactured items, and sublicensing necessary rights to third parties.
+It also includes provisions for modification and adaptation of the technology, establishing a framework for ongoing support, development, and maintenance under specific terms and conditions.

 History

 XAP1

-The first XAP processor was XAP1, designed in 1994 and used for a number of wireless and sensor ASIC projects at Cambridge Consultants.
+XAP1, designed in 1994, was used for a number of wireless and sensor ASIC projects at Cambridge Consultants.
 It was a very small, 3,000-gate, Harvard architecture, 16-bit processor with a 16-bit data bus and an 18-bit instruction bus intended for running programs stored in on-chip read-only memory or ROM.
 Data and instructions were each addressed by separate 16-bit address bus.

 XAP2

-A more powerful XAP2 was developed and used from 1999.
-It also had a Harvard architecture and 16-bit data, and it adopted a more conventional 16-bit instruction width suitable for program storage in Flash or other off-chip memories.
+The XAP2, a more advanced microprocessor developed and launched in 1999, incorporated a Harvard architecture and utilized 16-bit data paths, marking a significant improvement over its predecessors.
+Additionally, it adopted a more conventional 16-bit instruction width, which enhanced its compatibility with program storage solutions such as Flash and other off-chip memory types, thereby broadening its application in various electronic devices.
 Large programs were accommodated by a 24-bit address bus for instructions and there was a 16-bit address bus for data.
 XAP2 was a 12,000-gate processor with support for interrupts and a software tool chain including a C compiler and the XAPASM assembler for its assembly language.
 XAP2 was also used in Cambridge Consultants' ASIC designs, and it was also provided to other semiconductor companies as a semiconductor intellectual property core, or IP core.

 XAP2 was adopted by three fabless semiconductor companies that emerged from Cambridge Consultants: CSR plc (Cambridge Silicon Radio) is the main provider of Bluetooth chips for mobile phones and headsets; Ember Corporation is a leading supplier of Zigbee chips; and Cyan Technology supplies XAP2-powered microcontrollers.
 As a consequence and combined with other licensees and Cambridge Consultants’ ASIC projects, there are now over one billion (1,000 million) XAP processors in use worldwide.

 XAP3

 XAP3 was an experimental 32-bit processor designed at Cambridge Consultants in 2003.
-It was optimised for low cost, low energy ASIC implementations using modern CMOS semiconductor process technologies.
-The instruction set was optimised for GNU GCC to achieve high code density.
+It was optimized for low cost, low energy ASIC implementations using modern CMOS semiconductor process technologies.
+The instruction set was optimized for GNU GCC to achieve high code density.
 The XAP3 was the first of Cambridge Consultants’ processors to use a Von Neumann architecture with a logically shared address space for Program and Data.
 The physical program memory could be Flash or one-time programmable EPROM or SRAM.
 ASIC design was simplified by using a single memory where there was no need to pre-determine the split between Program (instructions) and Data at design time.
 The XAP3's instruction set with the GCC compiler produced very high code density.
 This reduced the size of the program memory, which reduced the chip unit cost and reduced the energy consumption.